Aiven-Open/tiered-storage-for-apache-kafka/README.md

 This project is an implementation of `RemoteStorageManager` for Apache Kafka tiered storage.

 The implementation will have multiple configurable storage backends.
-Currently, AWS S3 is supported.
-We intend to support Google Cloud Storage and Azure Blob Storage in the near future.
+Currently, AWS S3 and Google Cloud Storage are supported.
+We intend to support Azure Blob Storage in the near future.

 The project follows the API specifications according to the latest version of [KIP-405: Kafka Tiered Storage](https://cwiki.apache.org/confluence/x/KJDQBQ).